marco262/my_wiki/data/pirates/gm_notes/notebook.md

  * Figure a better gambling game (Ship, Captain, Crew)
  * Let Zoya meet other animal forms (Giant Ape) at some point
  * Put money on the crew members.
 Give Yendan 30+ gp.

+Delivery target: One-Eyed Jacko (250 gp delivery fee) Come up with bribe the dockmaster requires to keep the ship safe Come up with pirates to crew the caravel
+Caravel = skeleton crew of 5 sailors
+They're pretending it's Marnie's birthday
+They want to find out more about The Gourmand